nunoo/nunoo.co/README.md

 ## Backend API (Optional)

-A production‑grade Go backend lives in `/backend` with JWT auth, OpenAPI docs, and pluggable storage.
+A production‑grade Go backend lives in `/backend` with JWT auth, OpenAPI/Swagger docs, and pluggable storage.

 Quickstart (in‑memory storage):